a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 ### Caching Related Challenges ###
 1. Any caching strategy has the following two limitations:
 	1. **Limited cache space results in early evictions**
+		1. Data is read only
-		1. Prefer caching for frequently accessed objects
+		2. Prefer caching for frequently accessed objects
-			1. Cache fast-moving consumer goods vs slow moving goods
+			1. **Cache fast-moving consumer goods** vs slow moving goods
+				1. e-commerce store
+					1. Not many people will be accessing slow moving goods
+					2. Many people will be accessing fast moving goods and the goods will likely be unchanged for long periods of time
-		2. Average size of cached objects should be as small as possible
+		3. Average size of cached objects should be as small as possible
 			1. Large sized objects results in cache getting full too soon causing evictions
+				1. Small objects occupy lesser space so more number of objects can be cached
+					1. Optimizes cache size as well
-	2. **Cache invalidation & cache inconsistency** (
+	2. **Cache invalidation & cache inconsistency** (if data becomes stale it becomes in-consistent with main source)
 		1. Requires update/ delection of cached value upon update
 			1. Not an option when a cache is outside of a system
 			2. No cache inconsistency